MikeyAlmighty/read-me/notes/rust/cargo-intro.md

 > Target/debug/deps = node_modules

-Top Level has its own Cargo.toml file of project => Workspace Maintained commonly inside of workspace.
+Top Level has its own Cargo.toml file of project => Workspace, commonly maintained inside of a single workspace.
-Workspace share commont output directory (target)
+Workspace share common output directory (target)

 Crates.io is where crates can be found, documentation, deps, repo etc.
 Cargo tooling understands deps to install from: